 what are the benefits of hdcdp?

 Study at Harvard - Students accepted into this program are simultaneously accepted into Harvard Debate Council's summer residential program at Harvard College.
 This exclusive educational experience provides unmatched future advantages to our students.
-The HDCDP board is raising scholarship funds in an effort to cover each student's tuition, room & board, and travel.
 (Consider sponsoring a student by clicking here.)

 Enhance college application & professional resume - Academic achievement is not enough for top-tiered colleges & universities; they desire students with leadership acumen.
 HDCDP students gain exclusive leadership experiences that will enhance their college application and build their professional resume.

 What do we do?

 HDCDP seeks to develop the young social and political voice through our 3 pillars: